ShockSlayer/ccdocs/docs/changelogs/2_5_3_Changelog.md

 ![](images/2_5_3_Changelog/image_3.png)

-*You are no longer safe on the first route of the game.*
+*You are no longer safe from Mankey on the first route of the game.*

 ## Expansion:

  - Slightly expanded Route 35.

 This fills out the last gap between all the surrounding maps in that area.
 There's a couple goodies on the ground and a mysterious house, which may be linked to the Ruins of Alph.
-Worth a visit before and after completing the quest, for sure.
+Worth a visit before and after completing the Alph Forest related quests, for sure.

 ![](images/2_5_3_Changelog/image_4.png)